JaimeStill/offline-platform/docs/updates/02-platform.md

 If at any point during the build phases any errors are encountered, perform any necessary migration steps until the build is successful.
 Annotate changes in the changelog.

-### Server

-#### Preparation
+### Preparation

-To ensure that there aren't any cached artifacts whenever the `nuget-packages` directory is built, there are a few steps that I like to take to ensure a clean cache.
+To ensure that there aren't any cached artifacts whenever the `nuget-packages` directory is built or whenever you're trying to test out installing dependencies offline from the cache, there is a PowerShell function I've written to clean up build artifacts.

 At `$env:userprofile\Documents\PowerShell\Modules\Remove-BuildArtifacts`, create a file called `Remove-BuildArtifacts.psm1` and give it the following contents: